 From a risk/benefit standpoint, this procedure has the lowest risk of all mid-body procedures.
 Potential risks do exist, however, and include blood clots, fluid collection, as well as problems with anesthesia and wound healing.
 In most cases, however, surgery and recovery are smooth and patients are pleased with their new, more streamlined torso.

-Call (916) 983-9895 to arrange a plastic surgery after weight loss consultation with Dr. David Kaufman.
-Our office is conveniently located on East Bidwell Street in Folsom, close to the communities of the greater Sacramento area.
+Call (916) 983-9895 to arrange a plastic surgery after weight loss consultation with Dr. David Kaufman or Dr. Drew Davis.
+Our office is conveniently located just off the 50 in Folsom, close to the communities of the greater Sacramento area.